ArmanOmmid/SoftwareEngineering/index.md

 - Have done many ML / DL projects on my own time.

 ### **My Career Plans**
 - After graduating with my B.S.
-I plan to pursue graduate school and get a Master's Degree specializing in ML / DL / Computer Vision.- However, I'm open-minded about exploring Cybersecurity and Quantum Computing.
+I plan to pursue graduate school and get a Master's Degree specializing in ML / DL / Computer Vision
+- However, I'm open-minded about exploring Cybersecurity and Quantum Computing.
 - I intend to work in the industry while I do my Masters, then work full time in the industry once I complete my Master's program.

 Here is a picture of my face.
 It has many integrated and functional features... like eyes, a nose, and even a mouth.